Poetry, coffee, people …

-We then invite (via my newsletter, or on social media) an audience to join us.
+We then invite, via my newsletter, which you can find the link to at the bottom of every page on this website, or via Facebook, an audience to join us.
 Everyone is very welcome!
 As a member of the audience, all you have to do is turn up with a cup of coffee (sorry you have to bring your own!) and enjoy the unique pleasure of being read to for the best part of an hour!
-We ask nothing more of you than that.
+We ask nothing more of you than that!

 Some comments from our audience:

 Anna, that was such a wonderful start to the day!
 Thank you!
 I shall definitely join the next poetry breakfast zoom, it felt like such a treat.

 There were so many poems that affected me but two in particular – Hold out your arms by Helen Dunmore and particularly – Washing my Mother’s hair by Char March.

 I can feel tears welling as I’m remembering them again and was so in awe of Char reading hers.

 I’m so grateful that you’ve supported my journey into poetry and although I’m a novice the joy I’m getting is wonderful and life affirming, thank you.

 Thanks for a really enriching event, I can completely understand that you were reticent about trying to recreate Poetry Breakfast on Zoom, but I think it worked really well, and it was so lovely for people to see each other and make connections across the 4 countries.